Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

-We begin to prove (4).
+For (3), see \cite[Proposition 3.5]{graf2019finite}.
+Now, we begin to prove (4).
 For each big class $[\alpha]$ on $Y$, there exists a K\"ahler form $\omega_Y$ on $Y$ and a representative $T'$ of $[\alpha]$ such that $T'\ge\omega_Y$.
 Therefore, it is enough to prove that the pull-back of each K\"ahler class on $Y$ is big on $X$ under any modification.
 Let $f:X\rightarrow Y$ be a modification and $\omega_Y$ a K\"ahler form on $Y$.
 By Hironaka's Chow lemma (cf.~\cite[Theorem 7.8]{ancona2006differential}), there exists a normal compact complex space $Z$ with $p:Z\rightarrow Y$ and $q:Z\rightarrow X$ such that $p=f\circ q$, where $p$ and $q$ are compositions of finite sequences of blowing-up along smooth centers.

 We claim that $p^*[\omega_Y]$ is a big class.
 Indeed, we only need to consider the case when $p$ is a single blow-up.
-By \textbf{Reduction B}, a blow-up of $Y$ is locally the restriction of a blow-up of $\mathbb{C}^N$.
+Note that a blow-up of $Y$ is locally the restriction of a blow-up of $\mathbb{C}^N$.
 Denote by $E$ the exceptional divisor of $p$.
-Then $E$ is locally the restriction of the exceptional divisor $E_i$ of the blow-up $p_i:\tilde{U_i}\rightarrow U_i$, where $U_i$ is an open subset of $\mathbb{C}^N$.
-For the smooth manifold $U_i$, it follows from the computation of \cite[pp.608]{Griffiths1994principles} that for sufficiently large $C_i\gg 1$, $(C_ip_i^*\omega_{U_i}-E_i)|_Y$ is a positive $(1,1)$-form (also cf.~\cite[pp.81]{voisin2007hodge} and \cite[pp.116]{ancona2006differential}).
+Then $E$ is locally the restriction of the exceptional divisor $E_i$ of the blow-up $p_i:\widetilde{U_i}\rightarrow U_i$, where $U_i$ is an open subset of $\mathbb{C}^N$.
+For the smooth manifold $U_i$, it follows from the calculation in \cite[Proposition 3.24 and Lemma 3.26]{voisin2007hodge} that for sufficiently large $C_i\gg 1$, $(C_ip_i^*\omega_{U_i}-E_i)|_Y$ is a positive $(1,1)$-form (also cf.~\cite[pp.116]{ancona2006differential}).
 Since $Y$ is compact, there exists a sufficiently large $C\gg 1$ such that $Cp^*\omega_Y-E$ is a positive $(1,1)$-current.
 Hence, $p^*[\omega_Y]$ is a big class.

 Moreover, $f^*\omega_Y=q_*q^*f^*\omega_Y=q_*p^*\omega_Y$ as currents by projection formula.
 Since $p^*[\omega_Y]$ is big, there exists a current $T\in p^*[\omega_Y]=[p^*\omega_Y]$ such that $T\ge \omega_Z$ as currents for some K\"ahler form $\omega_Z$ on $Z$.
 Then, we have $q_*T\in [f^*\omega_Y]=f^*[\omega_Y]$ such that $q_*T\ge q_*\omega_Z$ as currents.
 In addition, for any K\"ahler form $\omega_X$ on $X$, there exists $a>0$ such that $q^*\omega_X\le a\omega_Z$.
 Hence, $q_*T\ge q_*\omega_Z\ge\frac{1}{a}\omega_X$ as currents and then $f^*[\omega_Y]$ is big on $Y$.